Vittozich/react-test-app/README.md

  `const { id, name } = this.props.myObjectElement`
 <hr>

-For generate id should use `uuid`
+To generate id should use `uuid`

     npm i uuid

 `import uuid from 'uuid'`

-To genegete id do:
+To genegete id to do:

 `id: uuid.v4()`

 <hr>

-For use components like pages in one page application should use `react-router-dom`
+To use components like pages in one page application should use `react-router-dom`

     npm i react-router-dom